-The Trust values were refreshed by all stakeholders are now Ambition, Collaboration, Compassion, Excellence and Inclusivity, we are all committed to these values as a group of schools and aspire to live them through our daily practice.
+The Trust values were refreshed by all stakeholders are now Ambition, Collaboration, Compassion, Excellence and Inclusivity.
+We are all committed to these values as a group of schools and aspire to live them through our daily practice.

-We work as a Trust but each school has its own strategically targeted School Improvement Plan that meets the needs of that school.
+Although we work collaboratively as a Trust, each school has its own strategically targeted School Improvement Plan that meets the needs of that school.
 This plan sets out some overarching objectives for the Trust within the coming year and it builds on the previous year's progress.